All Episodes

 I may be wrong, but I don't think it helps the UK.

-But even more, I think the problem isn't so much with the ECHR.
+But even more, I think the problem isn't so much with the ECHR, it's with the people entrusted in interpreting the ECHR.

-because I'll show you Article 8.
+Because I'll show you Article 8.

-what they are saying, the whole rhetoric, it's, say, maybe no, I'd side with the ECHR of a Labour any day of the week.
+I'd side with the ECHR of a labor any day of the week.

 Just out of interest, just as an aside, does Greece struggle with ECHR?

-But is it constantly the reason why your government refuses to deport people that have come straight across from North Africa, say?
+I mean, but does it is it constantly the reason why your government refuses to deport people that have come straight across from North Africa, say?

 Yes, it's to a large extent.

-NGOs and obviously the money behind it, because it's not some weird activists ultimately who have the last word, it's the money behind them.
+Also, there's pressure from NGOs and obviously the money behind it, because it's not some weird activists ultimately who have the last word, it's the money behind them.

 We have all sorts of NGOs who constantly talk about human rights violations.

-And they're talking constantly about pushbacks and how illegal suddenly we are.
+And it's also the issue we have sea borders and they're talking constantly about pushbacks and how illegal suddenly we are.

-But you also see, again, all the leftist establishment is trying to go inside with you.
+And the point is, in Greece, at least you see some attempts to curb illegal migration, but you also see again all the leftist establishment is trying to go inside with you.

 Interesting.